SummerS-tars/DataStructure/1_Note/1_Intro.md

 **Data**: the carrier of info, can be processed by computer

-**Data element**: the smallest unit of data, can be composed of multiple data items
+**Data element**: the basic unit of data, can be composed of multiple data items

-**Data item**: the relatively independent data unit in a data element
+**Data item**: the relatively independent and smallest data unit in a data element

 <font color="yellow">**Data structure** is composed of some set of data elements and the relationship between them</font>